 - Master of Education in Professional Counseling from the University of Georgia

-- National Board Certified Counselor and Licensed Professional Counselor–Intern in South Carolina
+- National Board Certified Counselor and Licensed Professional Counselor – Associate in South Carolina

 - Bachelor of Science in Psychology and Bachelor of Arts in English from Presbyterian College